 Ebook: New Trends in Intelligent Software Methodologies, Tools and Techniques

-The integration of AI with software is an essential enabler for science and the new economy, creating new markets and opportunities for a more reliable, flexible and robust society.
-Current software methodologies, tools and techniques often fall short of expectations, however, and much software remains insufficiently robust and reliable for a constantly changing and evolving market.
+The integration of applied intelligence with software has been an essential enabler for science and the new economy, creating new possibilities for a more reliable, flexible and robust society.
+But current software methodologies, tools, and techniques often fall short of expectations, and are not yet sufficiently robust or reliable for a constantly changing and evolving market.

-The integration of Applied Intelligence with Software is an essential enabler for science and the new economy.
-It creates new markets and opens up new directions for a more reliable, flexible and robust society.
+Applied Intelligence integrated with Software is an essential enabler for science and the new economy.
+It creates new markets and new directions for a more reliable, flexible and robust society.
 It empowers the exploration of our world in ever more depth.
-However, the software involved often falls short of our expectations.
-Current software methodologies, tools, and techniques remain insufficiently robust and reliable for a constantly changing and evolving market, and many promising approaches have proved to be no more than case-oriented methods that are not fully automated.
+Software, however, often falls short of our expectations, with current software methodologies, tools, and techniques still not sufficiently robust or reliable for a constantly changing and evolving market, and many promising approaches proving to be no more than case-oriented methods which are not fully automated.

-This book explores the new trends and theories which illuminate the direction of developments in this field and which we believe will lead to a transformation in the role of software and science integration in tomorrow’s global information society.
+This book explores new trends and theories which illuminate the direction of developments in this field; developments which we believe will lead to a transformation in the role of software and science integration in tomorrow’s global information society.

-Discussing issues ranging from research practices, techniques and methodologies, to proposing and reporting on the solutions required by global business, the book offers an opportunity for the software science community to think about where we are today and where we are headed in the future.
+By discussing issues ranging from research practices, techniques and methodologies, to proposing and reporting on the solutions needed for global world business, it offers an opportunity for the software-science community to think about where we are today and where we are going.

-This volume participates in the conference and the SoMeT series of which it forms a part by providing an opportunity for the exchange of ideas and experiences in the field of software technology; opening up new avenues for software development, methodologies, tools, and techniques, especially with regard to intelligent software, by applying artificial intelligence techniques in Software Development and tackling human interaction in the development process for better high level interface.
+This volume forms part of the conference and the SoMeT series, providing an opportunity for the exchange of ideas and experiences in the field of software technology.
+It opens up new avenues for software development, methodologies, tools, and techniques, especially with regard to intelligent software, by applying artificial intelligence techniques in software development, and tackling human interaction in the development process for better high-level interfaces.
 The emphasis has been placed on human-centric software methodologies, end-user development techniques, and emotional reasoning, for an optimally harmonized performance between the design tool and the user.

-The word “intelligent” in the full SOMET title emphasizes the need to apply artificial intelligence to issues of software design for systems application, for example, in disaster recovery and other systems supporting civil protection and in other areas where human intelligence is a requirement in system engineering.
+The word “intelligent” in the conference’s title emphasizes the need to apply artificial intelligence issues to software design for systems application, for example, in disaster recovery and other systems supporting civil protection and in other fields where human intelligence is a requirement in system engineering.

-A major goal of this volume was to assemble the work of scholars from the international research community as part of the process of discussing and sharing the research experiences of new software methodologies and techniques.
-One of the important areas addressed is the handling of cognitive issues in software development to adapt it to the user’s mental state.
-Tools and techniques related to this aspect form part of the contributions to this book.
-Another subject raised at the conference was intelligent software design in software ontology and conceptual software design in the practice of human-centric information system application.
+A major goal of this book is to assemble the work of scholars from the international research community to discuss and share research experiences of new software methodologies and techniques.
+One of the important issues addressed is the handling of cognitive issues in software development to adapt it to the user’s mental state.
+Tools and techniques related to this aspect form the subject of a number of the contributions in this book.
+Other subjects raised at the conference were intelligent-software design in software ontology and conceptual-software design in practical human-centric information system application.